ValveSoftware/steam-runtime/doc/goals.md

 introduce a new runtime for games and support it longer-term, we should aim higher than 2015.

-Steam Runtime version 2 should be based on a more contemporary stack, for example Debian 10 'buster', which was released in 2019.
+Steam Runtime version 2, 'soldier', is based on Debian 10 'buster', released in 2019.
+It is used to run Proton 5.13 and later versions.
+Running native Linux games in a "pure" soldier container is not currently possible, but would be a good improvement.

+Steam Runtime version 3, 'sniper', is likely to be based on Debian 11 'bullseye', released in 2021, and otherwise work in exactly the same way as soldier.

 #### New glibc